By Arthur Teboul//Updated /10 min read/Comparison

 Why Does Native Performance Matter for a Markdown Viewer?

-A viewer is something you launch dozens of times per day.
-Check a README.
-Preview documentation.
-Scan a changelog.
-Read a pull request description before merging.
-Every second of startup latency and every megabyte of RAM consumed accumulates across those interactions throughout a full working day.
+A viewer is something you launch dozens of times per day — to check a README, preview documentation, scan a changelog, read a PR description.
+Every second of startup latency and every megabyte of RAM compounds across those interactions.
+Four reasons native wins for a viewer:

 What Are the Best Native Markdown Viewers for macOS?

-Four native applications stand out.
-Each takes a different approach to rendering, pricing, and feature scope — but all four avoid the Chromium overhead that makes Electron viewers heavy.
+Four long-established native applications stand out (the 2026 free newcomers get their own section below).
+Each takes a different approach to rendering, pricing, and feature scope — but all avoid the Chromium overhead that makes Electron viewers heavy.

 MacMD Viewer is a dedicated markdown viewer for macOS built entirely with SwiftUI.
-At 2 MB, it is the smallest viewer available.
+At ~10 MB, it is the smallest viewer available.
 It renders GitHub Flavored Markdown with tables, task lists, syntax-highlighted code blocks, and Mermaid diagrams — flowcharts, sequence diagrams, Gantt charts, all inline.
-The bundled QuickLook extension lets you preview any .md file by pressing Space in Finder.
+The bundled QuickLook extension lets you preview any .md file by pressing Space in Finder, and a Library window keeps folders of docs one keystroke away (Cmd+L).
+Since v1.3 (June 2026), seven document themes — GitHub Light and Dark, Atom One Dark, Dracula, Tokyo Night, Solarized Light, Nord — restyle the entire document from typography to code blocks, and Finder previews follow the theme you pick.

 Marked 2 ($13.99)